zekissel/balance-book/README.md

 3. On the first launch, you will need to register a username and password.

 4. Once logged in, go to the "Profile" tab on the navigation menu.
-On the "Financial" tab you are presented with two inputs: one for your client_id and secret respectively.
-Fill in these values with the values found in the last step of <a href='https://dashboard.plaid.com/developers/keys'>Configure Plaid</a>, and save your changes.
+On the "Financial" tab you are presented with two inputs: one for your client ID and secret respectively.
+Fill in these values with the values found in the last step of <a href='#plaid'>Configure Plaid</a> (<a href='https://dashboard.plaid.com/developers/keys'>Key Dashboard</a>), and save your changes.

 5. At this point, you can select "Start Link Process", which will open Plaid/Link and allow you to choose your financial institution.
 Typically logins can be completed within the application, however (depending on the institution) it is also normal to be temporarily redirected to your default browser for authentication.